Cimpress-MCP/cxflow-ecs-example/README.md

  3. Your desired AWS region for the cluster.
  4. The domain for the cluster.
 It must be a sub-domain of your Route53 hosted zone.
 An ACM will be registered for it and an A record will be created to point this domain to the load balancer for the cluster.
 This is where you will point your Github webhook.
  5. Any desired tags.
 They will be attached to all applicable AWS resources.
+ 6. The name of the S3 bucket to use for VPC flow logs
- 6. Next you must update the [`main.tf`](main.tf) file to set proper S3 backend/dynamodb settings for your backend (or remove that section if you want to keep your Terraform state locally)
+ 7. Next you must update the [`main.tf`](main.tf) file to set proper S3 backend/dynamodb settings for your backend (or remove that section if you want to keep your Terraform state locally)
- 4. Run terraform!
+ 8. Run terraform!

 Running terraform is as simple as executing these commands from the root directory of this repository: